vberlier/mcwiki/README.md

 mcwiki.from_markup("<!DOCTYPE html>\n<html ...")
 ```

 Page sections can then be manipulated like dictionaries.
-Each key corresponds to a subsection.
+Keys are case-insensitive and are associated to subsections.

 ```python
 page = mcwiki.load("https://minecraft.gamepedia.com/Advancement/JSON_format")